Arms Warrior PvP Talents and Builds (Shadowlands / 9.2.5)

 You can choose 3 of the following PvP talents.
 Each of them has their uses, but some are better for certain matchups than others.

 Sharpen Blade is the only mandatory talent.
 This ability is essential for landing killing blows and is a great way to quickly drain Mana from the enemy healer.

-Be sure to not use this ability when the enemy is at full health, but rather as a followup to a CC chain, or when you suspect the enemy healer is going to spend expensive heals such as Shadow Mend or Flash of Light in a clutch
+Be sure to not use this ability when the enemy is at full health, but rather as a followup to a CC chain, or when you suspect the enemy healer is going to use bigger healing cooldowns or abilities.

 Situational PvP Talents